rlauer6/doc-converter/README.md

 ```

-Your clients push documents to your S3 bucket and then request a
+Your clients push documents to your S3 bucket (more on permissions
-conversion service via an HTTP endpoint.
-The server reads the bucket
+here later) and then request a conversion service via an HTTP
+endpoint.
+The server reads the bucket and converts the documents.
-and converts the documents.
-The client can then retrieve the PDF
+The client can then retrieve the PDF and/or .png files from the S3
-and/or .png files.
+bucket.

 ## Architectural Considerations and Alternatives